-How to Get a Whole Foods Surprise Bag on Too Good To Go
+When Do Whole Foods Too Good To Go Bags Drop?
+(2026)

 TL;DR: Whole Foods surprise bags cost $5.99 for $18-25 worth of prepared foods, bakery items, and produce.
-Most locations release bags between 4pm and 8pm, and they sell out in 5-30 seconds in major cities.
+Our tracking data shows most stores drop bags on an evening schedule and they're gone by around 9:15pm local time — typically about 10 minutes after they appear, and in seconds at competitive stores.
 You either watch the app obsessively or you let a tool watch for you.

 Whole Foods is one of the most popular Too Good To Go partners in the United States.
 The bags are an outrageously good deal: a $5.99 mix of prepared foods that would cost $18-25 at the hot bar.
 That value is exactly why they vanish so fast.
 This guide covers what's typically inside, when bags drop, and the realistic options for actually getting one.